 Treatment of Painful Diabetic Neuropathy

-Finding an effective treatment of painful diabetic neuropathy can be extremely frustrating, both for the individual in pain and for their loved ones desperately trying to find a solution.
+Finding an effective treatment for painful diabetic neuropathy can be extremely frustrating, both for the individual in pain and for their loved ones desperately trying to find a solution.

 Diabetic neuropathy is a nerve disorder caused by high blood glucose and other complications associated with having diabetes for a long time.
-The resulting nerve damage can be felt as numbness or pain in feet, lower legs, hands or arms.
-If you have painful diabetic neuropathy (PDN), you may experience that pain as tingling, burning, stabbing, deep aching or greater at the touch—especially at night.
+The resulting nerve damage may present as numbness or pain in the feet, lower legs, hands, or arms.
+If you have painful diabetic neuropathy (PDN), you may experience that pain as tingling, burning, stabbing, deep aching, or greater at the touch—especially at night.
 Sometimes the pain can come on fast and be severe.

 According to the National Institute of Diabetes, most people with diabetes develop some form of neuropathy.
 It is more common if you have had diabetes for more than 25 years and have problems controlling your blood sugar, have high levels of blood fat and blood pressure, or are overweight.